HIPAA Compliance: Your 2021 Definitive Guide

 The Health Insurance Portability and Accountability Act, otherwise known as HIPAA, was established in 1996 by President Bill Clinton.
 It was passed to protect personal information, particularly in the healthcare space.
 This act is put in place to give those that are working with protected health information guidelines.
 In order to stay compliant, you must have physical and technical safeguards in place.
 For example, if you are hosting your data, you need to use a HIPAA-compliant form builder that has physical and technical safeguards in place.
 Here at PlatoForms, we have put into place the systems needed to protect personal health information when you upgrade your account.

-We provide our customers with HIPAA Compliant PDF online forms that can be used in their offices.
+We provide our customers with HIPAA Compliant PDF fillable forms that can be used in their offices.
 This service will allow our customers to get the level of protection they need to avoid violations which will lead to steep fines and possible prison time.
 Since PlatoForms is a HIPAA compliant PDF fillable form builder, you can securely obtain patient information with our PDF forms.

 Not sure if you need the HIPAA compliant option?
 Here are a few common questions.